 We detected no differences….
 Let’s check what has been copied to the IMECache folder

-Looking at the IMECache folder above… it is missing a lot of files… almost every file which is needed to install the app missing.
+Looking at the IMECache folder above… it is missing many files… almost every file needed to install the app.

 We double-checked the intunemanagement log to be sure we didn’t miss any errors.
-I was expecting the error 0x87D300C9 with the corresponding message: “The unmonitored process is progress, however, it may timeout”.
+I expected the error 0x87D300C9 with the corresponding message: “The unmonitored process is progress, however, it may timeout”.
 When receiving this message, it could be due to some misconfiguration in the install parameters.

-But unfortunately, no usable errors for us this time.
-To be sure, it was not the device itself we also tried it on multiple clean installed VM’s, Sandboxes and retried the installation multiple times.
+Unfortunately, we did not encounter any usable errors this time.
+To be sure, it was not the device itself.
+We also tried it on multiple cleanly installed VMs and sandboxes and retried the installation multiple times.

 So what’s happening here?